ctmurphey/ctmurphey.github.io/projects.md

 ## [Homepage](https://ctmurphey.github.io) | [About Me](https://ctmurphey.github.io/about) | [Research](https://ctmurphey.github.io/research) | [Contact](http://ctmurphey.github.io/contact)

-## Hertzsprun-Russell Fitting with GAIA Data [Github Repo](https://github.com/ctmurphey/H-R-Analysis)
+## Hertzsprung-Russell Fitting with GAIA Data [Github Repo](https://github.com/ctmurphey/H-R-Analysis)
 My final project in my graduate-level Stellar Astrophysics class I took in Fall 2021.
 I took a small section of data from the most recent GAIA release and used Markov Chain-Monte Carlo (MCMC) to fit a power law to the main sequence line of the H-R diagram of the data.
 After the data is adjusted for dimming due to distance, a fairly reasonble-looking H-R diagram can be constructed from all of the stars with enough data.
 A simple MCMC for one power law is then fit to all of the data.
 This gives an obviously bad fit, as there are many stars off the main sequence in the data, like red giants and white dwarfs.
 A second distribution, one with high variance, is then added into the mix.
 This is used to sort out the non-MS stars that altered the fit earlier, giving a much more accurate fit to the main sequence temperature-luminosity relation.

 ![img](photos/HR-fit.png)